Acute otitis media (AOM) is a painful type of ear infection. It

 - a ruptured eardrum

-- a growth in the middle ear (called cholesteatoma)
+- a cholesteatoma, which is a growth in the middle

-- speech delays in children who have recurrent otitis media infections
+- speech delays (in children who have recurrent

-- in rare cases, an infection in the mastoid bone in the skull (called mastoditis)
+In rare cases, an infection in the mastoid bone in the skull

-- in rare cases, an infection in the brain (meningitis)
+(mastoiditis) or an infection in the brain (meningitis) can occur.

 How to Prevent Acute Otitis Media